aduong58/portfolio_projects/Nexus-SQL-Tableau-Analysis/README.md

 Hello!
-Currently a work in progress.
+Currently a work in progress, transferring information over from BigQuery and Tableau Desktop.

 This is a complementary portion to the Nexus Sales Analysis project in my portfolio project folder.
 This subsegment project will contain:
 1. SQL queries that were used for ad-hoc analysis before and during the Excel analysis.